JeffC25/smart-article-analyzer-old/README.md

 3. Run `pip install -r requirements.txt` to install Python dependencies
 4. Run `apt-get install sqlite3` to install SQLite3
 5. Run `python3 main.py` to launch the Flask application

-## Overview

-This project is a serverside-rendered application that allows users to generate summaries, keywords, and sentiment from PDF files, news article URLs, or manual text input.
-It consists of the following major componenst: a SQL database, PDF uploader, news article ingester, NLP sentiment module, and a frontend UI created with Bootstrap.

 ## PDF Uploader